S1r0hub/fake-music/README.md

   - [ ] Add duration
   - [ ] LSTM optimization
   - [ ] Converting midi to mp3 and export
+  - [ ] JSON file to load all the settings from

 <br/>